Slouper/MonsterInterviewExercise/README.md

   - Dynamic IDs in registration form are surprise :), therefore I use special locators with usage of relationship label + input
   - In real life there would be paid more attention to split tests / steps into more atomics units
   - After clicking on save job it gets stuck on blank page
-  - Could not test comparing list of saved jobs and actual saved jobs on profile, because saving job did not work for me
   - In real project I would use properties files for some values (Urls, ...)